Common bulbul: Description

-A yellow-rumped sub-species in southern Africa.

 The common bulbul is 18–20 cm in length, with a long tail.
 The sexes are similar in plumage but the male is on average larger.
 It has a dark brown head and brown upperparts.
 The underparts are dull grey.
 The bill is fairly short and thin, with a slightly downwards curving upper mandible.
 The bill, legs, and feet are black and the eye is dark brown with a dark eye-ring, which is not readily visible.
-Subspecies dodsoni, spurius, tricolor and layardi have yellow undertail coverts.
+Subspecies P. b. dodsoni, P. b. spurius, P. b. tricolor and P. b. layardi have yellow undertail coverts.
 The call is a loud doctor-quick doctor-quick be-quick be-quick.